amachronic/echoplayer/README.md

 ### Status

 The Rev1 prototype PCB is complete but has some problems (see the list of known issues below).
-A 3D-printable case for the Rev1 is planned, but CAD files aren't available yet.
+The 3D-printed case for the Rev1 is unfinished.

-Development is currently focused on two areas:
+Development is currently focused on development of the Rev2 PCB and fixing mechanical design issues.

-- Porting Rockbox to the Rev1 board to identify any issues with the hardware design.
-- Designing a case to test general usability and ergonomics, and find issues with the mechanical design of the PCB.

-The next revision will be focused on addressing issues from Rev1.

 ### Known issues